Conics of Apollonius

 axial triangle – Let the endpoints of a diameter of the base of a cone joined to the vertex by straight line segments.
 The resulting triangle includes the axis of the cone, and is called an axial triangle.
 There are several references to the two sides of an axial triangle.
 This refers to the sides on the conic surface, and the side on the base is excluded.

-axis – A diameter of a section that bisects the set of parallel lines at right angles is an axis of the section.
+axis – A diameter of a section that bisects a set of parallel chords at right angles is an axis of the section.
 If conjugate diameters are also axes, then they are conjugate axes.
 Most of the early propositions of Conics address general cases, and the axis does not come up very often until Book V.

 center – The midpoint of a diameter (or transverse side) of an ellipse, hyperbola, or opposite sections is the center.
 Since the hyperbola has only one branch, it has no center of symmetry, but the word is used freely with hyperbolas.